coverclock/com-diag-diminuto/README.md

 * path - find a file from a list in a PATH-like environmental variable.
 * phex - emit printable and unprintable characters in a printable form.
 * pin - get and set GPIO pins using the sysfs interface.
-* ping - programmatic ICMP ECHO REQUEST.
+* ping4 - programmatic ICMP ECHO REQUEST.
 * ping6 - programmatic ICMP6 ECHO REQUEST.
 * platform - try to determine what kind of system or target is being used.
 * poll - file descriptor multiplexer using poll(2).